semaphoreci/docs/docs/examples/clojure-luminus-ci-cd.md

 ---
-description: In this guide, we will show you how to use Semaphore 2.0 to implement continuous integration and deployment for a Clojure Luminus web application.
+Description: In this guide, we will show you how to use Semaphore 2.0 to implement continuous integration and deployment for a Clojure Luminus web application.
 ---

 # Clojure Luminus CI/CD